 - 1. Talking should be kept to class-related discussions. - 2.
-The use of cell phones should be done outside of class. - 3.
+The use of cell phones should be for class purposes only.
+Any use other than academic will be considered disruptive and you will be asked to put it away. - 3.
 Reading newspapers or other material or work for other classes should be done outside of class. - 4.
 Sleeping is done better at home than in the classroom. - 5.
 If you must leave early you must receive prior permission unless in case of emergency (my definition, not yours). - 6.
 Arrive to class on-time.
 Late is more than 5 minutes (and this is pushing it).
 If you are habitually late to class, this will be considered behavior that is disruptive to the class. - 7.
 Respectful treatment of fellow students and their opinions concerning class-related topics.
 This means NOT making or directing any comments of a personal nature to any one of your fellow class members.
 It also means paying attention and remaining silent when someone else is talking. - 8.
-Laptops and tablets may be used for note taking purposes only.
-Uses other than academic will not be tolerated. - Essentially, any behavior that disrupts the class will not be tolerated.
+Laptops and tablets may be used for note taking and research purposes only.
+Uses other than academic will not be tolerated.

+Essentially, any behavior that disrupts the class will not be tolerated.